 - Economic advancement opportunities include promotion of diversity in the areas of the legal profession, mentoring, career counseling, and small business development.
 It also includes philanthropy.

 Social equality includes promotion of improvement in the quality of life to indigent individuals and/or advancing the concept of open housing for all people.

-Selection Process: The members of the Diversity in the Legal Profession Committee select the award recipient(s).
+Selection Process: The members of the Diversity in the Legal Profession Committee (which is now part of the Membership Committee) select the award recipient(s).